 For the eighth time, a Lady Camel was named First Team All-Atlantic Sun, as Baker collected all-conference honors.
 Campbell took season sweeps from Jacksonville, Mercer and Lipscomb on the year, and added historic performances in home wins over North Florida, East Tennessee State and USC Upstate.

 In 2010, Watkins coached Baker, then a rookie, to A-Sun All-Freshman honors.
-The guard from High Point, N.C. led the Lady Camels in scoring, field goal percentage and blocks, while ranking second in steals, assists and minutes played.
-Baker posted the A-Sun’s third-best field goal percentage at .487 percent, leading all guards and freshmen, while becoming the first Lady Camel freshman to lead her team in scoring since 1998-99.
+The guard from High Point, N.C. led the Lady Camels in scoring, field goal pct. and blocks, while ranking second in steals, assists and minutes played.
+Baker posted the A-Sun’s third-best field goal pct. at .487, leading all guards and freshmen, while becoming the first Lady Camel freshman to lead her team in scoring since April Cromartie in 1998-99.

-Campbell ended last season with the program’s most overall wins since 2001, and A-Sun wins since 2006, while tallying 70 or more points 11 times, and 80 points on four occasions.
+Campbell ended the 2009-10 season with the program’s most overall wins, 14, since 2001, and A-Sun wins since 2006, while tallying 70 or more points 11 times, and 80 points on four occasions.
 Those marks are program single-season highs since Campbell hit 70 points 15 times during the 2001 season and 80 points eight times that same year.